danking/hail-cloud-docs/how-to-cloud-with-hail.md

 ### Long-running Jobs

-At some point you'll want a job to run in the background while you are busy going to meetings, opening and closing your laptop, probably losing and gaining a WiFi connection.
+At some point you'll want a job to run in the background while you are busy going to meetings, opening and closing your laptop, or probably losing and gaining a WiFi connection.
 Jupyter Notebooks do not handle this gracefully.
 If you have a long-running job, you can `submit` the job to the cluster: